Richard Fagan was a resident of Tyrrell and later Washington Counties. In 1777 he along with his brothers and… Read More

 Shadrack Felton (d.
 1800) was a resident of Chowan and later Gates County.
 In 1778 he was recorded as still needing to be summoned to either take or refuse an oath pledging allegiance to the State of North Carolina.
 Whatever his decision, he… Read More

 William Felton (d.
 1817) was a resident of Chowan County.
-In 1778 after initially refusing, he ultimately signed an oath swearing his allegiance to the State of North Carolina and promising to report any treasonous conspiracies that might… Read More
+In 1778 after initially refusing, he ultimately signed an oath swearing his allegiance to the State of North Carolina and promised to report any treasonous conspiracies that might threaten… Read More

 Rufus Calvin Felts was born in Elkin (Surry County), North Carolina, on December 17, 1893.
 Felts was a farmer and later a powerhouse electrician in Elkin.
 During the July 1916 flood, Felts lost his entire crop.
 He died in Virginia Beach, Virginia… Read More